Y-STR

 A Y-STR is a short tandem repeat (STR) on the Y-chromosome.
 Y-STRs are often used in forensics, paternity, and genealogical DNA testing.

 Y-STRs are taken specifically from the male Y chromosome.
-These Y-STRs provide a weaker analysis than autosomal STRs because the Y chromosome is only found in males, which are only passed down by the father, making the Y chromosome in any paternal line practically identical.
+These Y-STRs provide a weaker analysis than autosomal STRs because the Y chromosome is found only in males, which are passed down only by the father, making the Y chromosome in any paternal line practically identical.
 This causes a significantly smaller amount of distinction between Y-STR samples.
 Autosomal STRs provide a much stronger analytical power because of the random matching that occurs between pairs of chromosomes during the zygote-making process.

 Nomenclature

 Y-STRs are assigned names by the HUGO gene nomenclature committee (HGNC).

 Some testing companies have different formats for the way STR markers are written.
 For example, the marker DYS455 may be written as DYS455, DYS 455, DYS#455, or DYS# 455.
 The scientific standard accepted by HUGO and NIST is DYS455.